Changes with REPs

 You can view a copy of the brochure by clicking here

 One of the key points is a simple one, when choosing a trainer or exercise facility, make sure they are registered with REPs.

 Using a REPs registered trainer ensures that they follow industry best practice guidelines, meet all education requirements, and continue to up-skill, and are bound by a code of ethics.

 REPs releases a new Media release will helpful tips, information, scientific research and tools to help you and your clients.
 You can access these below.

 Our range of consumer info guides, the Tell Me More series continues to grow with the new addition on Mental health, Nutrition, Making a splash.
 These guides are an excellent resource and to be used in conjunction with a REPs registered professional/facility, so ask your trainer for your copy now.

 Designed for those thinking about a career in the exercise industry in New Zealand.

 Developed by the NZ Register of Exercise Professionals, in conjunction with the PT Council, and supported by ExerciseNZ.
 This is a comprehensive guide that outlines many of the factors to think about when considering a career as an exercise professional.

-Click on the image on the right to view the guide online, or download a pdf version here (note: 31 pages, large 9MB file)
+Click to download a pdf version here (note: 40 pages, large 6MB file)